grezniczek/redcap_autofill/README.md

 _*Special case:_ Checkboxes - here, autofill values need to be set in a special syntax: `code,other,...`, i.e. specify the code values for each checkbox that should be set to a checked state (separate multiple values with commas).
 If instead of checking, unchecking is the desired action, then the extended syntax must be used with the `clearCheckbox` option set to true (`overwrite` will always assumed to be on in this case).

+_Note:_ Values for date and datetime fields **must always** be written in the format specified for the field type!
+Furthermore, dates must always be written with exactly four digits for the year and exactly two digits for month and day.
+Year, month, and day must be separated by dashes.

 ### @AUTOFILL-FORM and @AUTOFILL-SURVEY

 Defines the placement of the autofill widget (i.e. a control with buttons for the user to click in order to initiate the autofill process).